-- 27

-- 28 Respectfully Submitted:

-- 29 Rev. Greg Bergquist, General Secretary (GBHEM)
+- 28 Respectfully Submitted: - 29 Rev. Greg Bergquist, General Secretary (GBHEM)

-METHODIST CHILDREN'S HOME For Information Only
+METHODIST CHILDREN'S HOME

-30 Greetings from Methodist Children's Home (MCH) and the more than 10,000 children, youth and families to empower all we serve to experience life to the fullest is as important as ever.
-I invite each of you to visit
+Greetings from Methodist Children's Home (MCH) and the more than 10,000 children, youth and families we serve each year.
+As an independent 501c3 organization, your continued voluntary support of our vision to empower all we serve to experience life to the fullest is as important as ever.
+I invite each of you to visit our website at MCH.org to learn more about how to refer a child for placement, or a call to join our ministry.